-On January 25, 2013, in connection with the Reverse Acquisition, the Company issued to Valent 1,150,000 shares of common stock in exchange for Valent reducing certain future royalties under the Assignment Agreement.
-As a result of the share issuance the Company has recognized an expense of \$598,000 for the nine months ended September 30, 2013.
+On January 25, 2013, in connection with the Reverse Acquisition, the Company issued to Valent 1,150,000 shares of common stock in exchange for Valent agreeing to the reduction of certain future royalties payable to Valent under the Assignment Agreement.
+As a result of the share issuance the Company has recognized an expense of \$598,000 for the three months ended March 31, 2013.